incoresemi/uatg/docs/source/overview.rst

 target.

 The parameterized tests in UATG are written as python-plugins which can generate assembly programs.
-These python programs are required to follow a certain API has outlined by UATG and produce artifacts which UATG can use to generate the final Assembly tests.
+These python programs are required to follow a certain API as outlined by UATG and produce artifacts which UATG can use to generate the final Assembly tests.
 These python plugins have the capability to generate relevant tests based on the configuration of the target DUT or skip generation completely if certain features in the configuration have been disabled.